For some years now, there have been calls from politicians and housing charities for landlords to offer longer tenancy contracts.

 This is down to increased homelessness, a booming Private Rented Sector (PRS) and difficulties getting on the housing ladder due to rising house prices and a lack of affordable supply.

-What's more, there has been a definite shift in people's attitudes towards private renting over the last decade.
+There has been a definite shift in people's attitudes towards private renting over the last decade.
 Tenants are embracing the flexibility this type of living offers, while there are now more families and older tenants residing in the PRS.
-There have also been several comparisons made to other countries where renting is the principal form of tenure.
+Several comparisons have been made to other countries where renting is the principal form of tenure.

-All this has led to various discussions around whether landlords should be offering renters longer tenancy terms instead of the six or 12-month fixed-term agreements offered by the majority.
-Below, we outline the latest state of play on longer tenancies and some key tips landlords need to consider when it comes to this subject.
+All this has led to various discussions around whether landlords should be offering renters longer tenancy terms instead of the six- or 12-month fixed-term agreements most landlords offer.
+Below, we outline the latest state of play on longer tenancies and some key tips landlords need to consider regarding this subject.

 Do tenants want long-term contracts?

 The picture is largely a mixed one.
-There have been studies that suggest tenants are keen for long-term contracts, while others indicate they'd rather more flexible six or 12-month agreements.
+Some studies suggest tenants are keen on long-term contracts, while others indicate they'd rather more flexible six- or 12-month agreements.

-On the flipside, a survey of students carried out this year suggests they want three-year tenancies and various housing charities over the years have indicated that there is a desire for longer PRS tenancies.
+Alternatively, a survey of students suggests they want three-year tenancies, and various housing charities have indicated a desire for longer PRS tenancies over the years.